 Today you can find an interactive, multimedia visitor center where you can learn more about the nature and history of Þingvallavatn National Park.
-The visitor centre is located at the main lookout point at Hakid, where you can look over the entire National Park.
-A footpath behind the centre leads down through the great Almannagjá fault, an amazing and highly recommendable walk!
+The visitor center is located at the main lookout point at Hakið, where you can look over the entire Þingvellir Park.
+A footpath behind the center leads down through the great Almannagjá fault, an amazing and highly recommendable walk!

-The second stop on the Golden Circle is the world-renowned geothermal area around Geysir.
-It’s about 50 minutes drive from Thingvellir.
+The second stop on the Golden Circle is the world-renowned geothermal field around Geysir.
+It's about 50 minutes drive from Þingvellir.

-The Great Geysir is named after the Old Norse verb geysa, which means ‘to gush’.
-It’s the oldest documented geyser in European literature and is thought to have formed in the 13th century after a strong earthquake hit the Haukadalur valley and at the same time as the big eruption of Mt.
+The Great Geysir in South Iceland is named after the Old Norse verb geysa, which means ?to gush'.
+It's the oldest documented geyser in European literature and is thought to have formed in the 13th century after a strong earthquake hit the Haukadalur valley and at the same time as the big eruption of Mt.
 Hekla.